 Should You Be Financially Conservative?

 Realistically, it makes more sense for you to be financially conservative since it means that you are more cautious about the way you handle your finances and the way you invest your money.
-A financially conservative person will handle his budgeting the same in a good economy and in a bad economy.
-Although he may decrease the amount he spends when the economy is not doing as well.
+A financially conservative person will handle their budgeting the same in a good economy and in a bad economy.
+They may decrease the amount they spend when the economy is not doing as well.
 When you are financially conservative, you are careful with your money and you operate with a solid plan that you can follow.
 You work to minimize the risks.